 Born in 1980 I only just make it into the ‘Generation X’ category so didn’t grow up with social media and mobile phones – I was 26 when Facebook become popular in the UK, with Twitter & Instagram following a few years later (yes, I,m old).

 Initially social media was just a fun way to pass time and tag your mates in embarrassing photos after a drunken night out, but since becoming pregnant in 2011 it is so much more than just a pastime for me.
 Aside from being something that I get paid to do for work, social media has been an amazing resource of information, and at times a sanity saver since becoming a mummy.

-Here’s 5 reasons why all mums (dad’s) should use social media…
+Here are 5 reasons why all mums (dad’s) should use social media…

-When you’re pregnant or have a new baby there’s all sorts of weird and (not-so)wonderful parenting questions that you desperately need answers to.
+When you’re pregnant or have a new baby there are all sorts of weird and (not-so)wonderful parenting questions that you desperately need answers to.
 Some of them far too intimate or embarrassing to ask your friends about.
 Asking Google is of course great and you get lots of answers from the “experts”.
 However, asking the same question on Twitter gets honest answers from real mums and definitely makes you feel a lot more normal!

 Making new friends

 It might sound a bit like online dating for mums, but if you regularly talk to other mums on social media you will make new friends.
 Some of these will live in other countries, but others may live down the road and you can meet up with the kids.
 When Little H was 3 months old we attended a “Bournemouth Tweetup” with some lovely local mums, all of who we still speak to regularly and have met up with lots over the last 4 years.
 You will all share experiences as your children reach the same milestones and you’ll watch their kids grow up through Facebook updates and Instagram photos.
 Most of these online friends will know more about your life and your children than your ‘real’ friends, and will probably be more interested!